unoplatform/Uno.WindowsCommunityToolkit/ReadMe.md

 ## Support for UWP

-As the original Community Toolkit does, this fork also provides binaries for UWP, and the branch [`unorel/7.1`](https://github.com/unoplatform/Uno.WindowsCommunityToolkit/tree/unorel/7.1) is used to provide this support.
+As the original Community Toolkit does, this fork also provides packages for UWP (based on `Uno.UI.*` packages), and the branch [`unorel/7.1`](https://github.com/unoplatform/Uno.WindowsCommunityToolkit/tree/unorel/7.1) is used to provide this support.

 The following packages are available from this branch:
 - Uno.Microsoft.Toolkit [![NuGet](https://img.shields.io/nuget/v/Uno.Microsoft.Toolkit.svg)](https://www.nuget.org/packages/Uno.Microsoft.Toolkit)